akhmxt1/Twitter-Target-Feed-Scraper-v1/README.md

 ## Features

 - Automates login to Twitter
-- Searches for specific topics and collects tweets
+- Searches for specific account and collect tweets
 - Saves collected data in an Excel file

 ## Contributing